Mesothelioma Causes

 Experts established decades ago that there is a close association between long-term exposure to asbestos and a diagnosis of malignant mesothelioma.

 Most mesothelioma patients worked in jobs with repeated exposure to asbestos-containing materials over an extended period of time.
-Eight out of ten people with mesothelioma experienced asbestos exposure at some point.[2]
+Three-quarters of people with mesothelioma experienced asbestos exposure at some point.[2]

 Who Is Most at Risk for Asbestos Exposure and Mesothelioma?